Aquatics policies are in place for the safety and comfort of our members and guests. Anyone not abiding by the rules may be asked to leave.

 Lap swim & water walking during Phase 1

-Lap swim & water walking will be available by reserving a lane in either of the pools; reservations can be made up to 3 days in advance at the Welcome Center desk or by calling the Y during business hours.
+Lap swim & water walking will be available by reserving a lane in either of the pools; reservations can be made in advance at the Welcome Center desk or by calling the Y during business hours.
 Reservations will not be accepted in any other way.

 You may only reserve lanes for yourself and anyone in your immediate household.